 Check into a magnificent piece of local history at the Fairmont Le Manoir Richelieu in La Malbaie.
 The luxury hotel first opened in 1899 and while the very grand structure you see before you certainly looks the part, it’s not the original.
 That was totally destroyed by fire in 1928.
 The current building was constructed in 1929.
 The architectural style is similar to Canada‘s string of great railway hotels, and today Le Manoir Richelieu combines all the elegance of yesteryear with superb modern conveniences.
 Spa retreats are a specialty.

-President Trump’s love of golf is well documented, so undoubtedly, he’ll find the time to squeeze in a hit on Le Manoir Richelieu’s world-class 27 hole course, which was originally designed to showcase the beauty of the region as much as to challenge players.
-Even those without an interest in the sport should thumb a ride on a golf cart up to the clubhouse for a sumptuous breakfast at Le Point Cardinal Restaurant – served up with absolutely spectacular views.
+Le Manoir Richelieu’s world-class 27 hole golf course was originally designed to showcase the beauty of the region as much as to challenge players.
+Even those without an interest in the sport should thumb a ride on a golf cart up to the clubhouse for a sumptuous breakfast at Le Point Cardinal Restaurant — which is served up with absolutely spectacular views.
 The restaurant is also open for lunch and dinner seasonally.
-The course itself is no stranger to presidential putters.
-It was inaugurated in 1925 by then US President William H Taft.
+The course was inaugurated in 1925 by then US President William H Taft.

 If you’re lucky enough to have a room with a view of the Saint Lawrence River at Le Manoir Richelieu and you’re travelling between May and October, it’s quite likely that you’ll spot a passing whale or two.
 The region is renowned as a whale watching hub.
 Head up to Baie-Sainte-Catherine and join Croisières AML on one of their excellent three-hour whale watching cruises.
 A naturalist guide provides engaging commentary throughout the experience.
 Blue, fin, minke, beluga and humpback whales are all possible starters.